Fused Quartz Glass

 • Loss factor: < 2 × 10-4 (20 °C ; 1 MHz)

-If you are searching for higher quality quartz glass suitable for optical or semiconductor applications, please refer to our Synthetic Fused Silica datasheet for detailed information.
+If you are searching for higher-grade quartz glass suitable for optical or semiconductor applications, please refer to our Synthetic Fused Silica datasheet for detailed information.

-All given details and specifications are mean reference values and are not guaranteed.
-Also, please consider the "Notes on specifications".
+All data and specifications given are average guide values and are not guaranteed.
+Moreover, please consider the “Notes on Specifications”.